srikanth-kandi/react-counter-app/README.md

     }
     ```

-    _NOTE: [this](https://en.wikipedia.org/wiki/This_(computer_programming)) is a keyword in Object Oriented Programming refer to the object, class, or other entity of which the currently running code._
+    _NOTE: [this](https://en.wikipedia.org/wiki/This_(computer_programming)) is a keyword in Object Oriented Programming that refer to the object, class, or other entity of which the currently running code._

-8. Now, we need to implement the functionality of `Increase 🔼` and `Decrease 🔽` buttons, so we need to add `onClick` event to the buttons.
+8. Now, we need to implement the functionality of the `Increase 🔼` and `Decrease 🔽` buttons, so we need to add the `onClick` event to the buttons.

     ```jsx
     class Counter extends Component {